 - Day 19: Ramche (4,580 m/ 15026ft) to Okhtang (4730m/15,518 ft) and return to Tseram (3870m/12,696 ft) 5-6 hours hike

-In the early morning after breakfast we hike up to Oktang view point for one an half hour passing through Yalung Glacier.
-While we ascend ridge we can see amazing views of blue sheep and Tibetan snow cock.
-After enjoying the view we then follow the stream and soon follow the Okhtang view point.
-Once you reach view point you will see splendid view of majestic peaks such as Yalung, Kambachen and South Kanchenjunga After enjoying the view we then we take descent to Ramche where there is a beautiful lake and a pasture land along with stone houses.
+In the early morning after breakfast, we hike up to Okhtang viewpoint for one an half hour passing through Yalung Glacier.
+While we ascend ridge we can see amazing views of blue sheep and Tibetan snowcock.
+After enjoying the view we then follow the stream and soon follow the Okhtang vantage point.
+Once you reach viewpoint you will see splendid view of majestic peaks such as Yalung, Kambachen and South Kanchenjunga After enjoying the view we then we take descent to Ramche where there are a beautiful lake and pasture land along with stone houses.
 You can see blue sheep grazing on the grassy slopes.
-Then we walk down to Tseram where we stay overnight in camp
+Then we walk down to Tseram, a large flat meadow.

-- You can see view of Yalung, Kanbachen, South Kanchenjunga from Okhtang view point
+- You can see a view of Yalung, Kambachen, South Kanchenjunga from Okhtang viewpoint

 - Day 20: Tseram to Tortong (3,000m/9842 ft); 4-5 hours walking.

 After having breakfast we take descend all the way through Tseram and walking all along the shaded rhododendron forest following the Simbuwa Khola to Tortong.

 - Walking through the shaded forest of rhododendron trees.
 If you are trekking during spring the entire forest is dominated by the vibrant rhododendron and wildflowers

 - Day 21: Tortong to Yamphudin (2,080m/6824 ft) 7 hours walking